Laem Chabang, Bangkok’s Cruise Port

 Address: 329/48, Soi Pattaya New Plaza, 50m off 2nd Road, Opposite Soi 7 – Soi 8, Central Pattaya, Pattaya 20150 .
 Phone: 089 007 7804 Rental cars can be arranged ahead of arrival for pick up at the port through their web site above.

-Hertz also has a rental office in Laem Chabang and cars at the port can be reserved on the Hertz web site.
+Hertz also has a rental office in Laem Chabang and cars to pick up at the port can be reserved on the Hertz web site.

 Currency